AhmadAlhazmi75/techrar-assessment/README.md

 ## Setup Instructions (For Deployment)

--The whole system is deployed on Railway, to setup the system on Railway, you can follow the steps below:
+- The whole system is deployed on Railway, to setup the system on Railway, you can follow the steps below:

--First step is to Seperate the backend and frontend into two different git repositories
+- First step is to Seperate the backend and frontend into two different git repositories

 - Frontend: